Whatever your budget, see the best of London with these essential tips.

 22. The Bus Gives Better Views

-Sitting on top of the double deckers bus in the front row gives some of the best views.
-You can even save money by not catching a hop on and hop off bus and using these routes instead!
+Sitting on top of the double-decker bus, in the front row, gives some of the best public transport views.
+For under £2 you can save a lot of money by not catching a hop-on and hop-off bus and using these routes instead!
+Passing some best areas in London and catching all the popular sights.

 Bus Route 11

-Starting off in Fulham Broadway to Liverpool Street will take you by King’s Road in Chelsea, Belgravia, then you start going by all the famous sights like Westminster Cathedral, Westminster Abbey, Big Ben and the Houses of Parliament.
+Starting off in Fulham Broadway to Liverpool Street will take you by King’s Road in Chelsea, Belgravia and then passing famous sights like Westminster Cathedral, Westminster Abbey, Big Ben and the Houses of Parliament.

 Bus Route 24

-The route starts off in Pimlico and goes to Hampstead Heath which goes from Pimlico to Hampstead Heath.
-Like route 11 you will pass by Westminster Cathedral, Westminster Abbey, Downing Street and Trafalgar Square.
+The goes from Pimlico to Hampstead Heath and just like route 11 you will pass by Westminster Cathedral, Westminster Abbey, Downing Street and Trafalgar Square.

 Bus Route 453